igorkamyshev/withease/apps/website/docs/redux/index.md

 You can read more about this practice [in the "Explicit start of the app" article](/magazine/explicit_start).

-### Interop object
+### Interoperability object

-Redux Interop object provides few useful APIs.
+Redux Interoperability object provides few useful APIs.

 #### `reduxInterop.fromState`